HomeTrust Bancshares, Inc. (HTBI): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1926 Founded as Clyde Savings and Loan Association Established the foundation for community-based banking focused on thrift and home lending in Western North Carolina.
+1926 Founded as Clyde Building and Loan Established the original community banking footprint in Clyde, North Carolina.

 HomeTrust Bancshares, Inc. (HTBI) Ownership Structure